apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 Tenant is an important concept while using DolphinScheduler, so let's briefly introduce the concept of tenant first.

-The account named `admin` logged into DolphinScheduler is called user in dolphinscheduler.
+DolphinScheduler maps the `admin` account you use to log into DolphinScheduler to `user`.
 To better control system resources, DolphinScheduler introduces the concept of tenants, which are used to execute tasks.